Rethinking Patch Dependence for Masked Autoencoders: Experiments

 \subsection{Visualizations}

-To further understand the properties of the updated reconstruction objective, we devise a method to visualize the reconstruction of CrossMAE's decoder blocks.
-Additionally, we visualize the weights applied to each encoder feature map to provide intuition for inter-block attention.

-\textbf{Visualizing Per-block Reconstruction.} Rather than only visualizing the final reconstruction, we propose a more fine-grained visualization approach that allows us to precisely understand the effect and contribution of each decoder block.
+\textbf{Visualizing Per-block Reconstruction.} Rather than only visualizing the final reconstruction, we have two key observations that allow us to visualize the work performed by each decoder block: \textbf{1)} Transformer blocks have skip connections from their inputs to outputs. \textbf{2)} The final decoder block's output goes through a linear reconstruction head to produce the reconstruction.
+As detailed in \cref{sec:per_block_visualization}, we can factor out each block's contribution in the final reconstruction with linearity.

-Two key observations allow for such visualization. \textbf{1)} Transformer blocks have residual connections from their inputs to outputs.
-We denote $f_i$ as the output of decoder $i$, $g_i(\cdot)$ as its residual path, with $f_i=f_{i-1} + g_i(f_{i-1})$. \textbf{2)} The output of the last decoder block is processed by the reconstruction head $h$ to generate the reconstruction.
-Note that $h(\cdot)$ is linear because it is composed of two linear functions: a layer-norm~\cite{ba2016layer} and a linear layer.
-Let $D$ be the decoder depth, $f_0$ be the input to the first decoder block and $y$ be the final reconstruction.
-We can recursively define $y=h(f_{D-1}+g_D(f_{D-1}))$.
-We expand it and by linearity of $h$ we have:

-This decomposition allows us to express the reconstruction as an image stack, where the sum of all the levels gives us the final reconstruction.
-We present the visualization in \cref{fig:visualize_decoding} and analyze the contribution of each layer in the final reconstruction.
-We denormalize the output by patch mean and std. for visualization.

-From \cref{fig:visualize_decoding} (a) and (b), we observe that different decoder blocks play different roles in reconstruction, with most details emerging at later decoder blocks.
-This supports the hypothesis for the need to get low-level information from early encoder blocks, motivating inter-block attention.
+This decomposition allows expressing the reconstruction as an image stack, where summing up all the levels gives us the final reconstruction.
+As shown in \cref{fig:visualize_decoding} (a,b), we observe that different decoder blocks play different roles in reconstruction, with most details emerging at later decoder blocks.
+This justifies the need for low-level features from early encoder blocks, motivating inter-block attention.

-\textbf{Visualizing Inter-block Attention Maps} We visualize the attention maps of inter-block attention in~\ref{fig:visualize_decoding}(c).
-This shows that the CrossMAE model naturally leverages the inter-block attention to allow the later decoder blocks to focus on earlier encoder features to achieve reconstruction and allow the earlier decoder blocks to focus on later encoder features.
-This also motivates the need for different decoder blocks to attend to different encoder features, which is aligned with the performance gains obtained with inter-block attention.
+\textbf{Visualizing Inter-block Attention Maps.} As shown in the visualizations of the attention maps of inter-block attention in~\ref{fig:visualize_decoding}(c), CrossMAE naturally leverages the inter-block attention to allow the later decoder blocks to focus on earlier encoder features to achieve reconstruction and allow the earlier decoder blocks to focus on later encoder features.
+This underscores the necessity for different decoder blocks to attend to different encoder features, correlating with the performance improvements when inter-block attention is used.